 Prepping the Dough

-Adding Wet Ingredients: In a saucepan, gently heat the milk until warm but not boiling.
-Add the melted butter to the warm milk, then let it cool slightly before mixing in the eggs.
-Pour this mixture into the dry ingredients and stir until a rough dough begins to form.
+Adding Wet Ingredients : Heat milk until it’s warm but not boiling .
+Stir in melted butter then let it cool a bit before you add eggs .
+Pour this into the dry mix and stir until a rough dough forms .

 Kneading and Rising

-First Rise: Place the kneaded dough in a greased bowl, cover it with a damp cloth or plastic wrap, and let it rise in a warm environment for about 1 hour, or until it has doubled in size.
+First Rise : Put dough in a greased bowl , cover with a damp cloth or wrap , and let it rise in a warm spot for about 1 hour or until it doubles in size .

 Shaping the Rolls